Table of Contents

 The aim of this article is to explain the process of writing book reviews, reports, essays, or any document that gives a critical view or perspective of a particular text.
 Furthermore, this guide suggests a process and a few strategies for writing these types of assignments.
 The focus of this guide is how to write a book review.
 A separate article in this series looks more closely at literature reviews and how to approach and complete these.

 Reviews – What Are They?

 In most cases, a review is quite short.
-In the case of scholarly journals and newspapers these are generally around 1000-word documents and seldom exceed this.
-However, it is possible you will sometimes see longer reviews with extended commentary.
+In the case of scholarly journals and newspapers, these are generally around 1000-word documents and seldom exceed this word count.
+However, it is possible that sometimes you will see longer reviews with extended commentary.
 In any case, a review should be clear and succinct.
 Although the subject matter, style and tone can vary, there are some common elements in a review:

 - Secondly, and of more importance, reviews set out the writer’s critical evaluation of the work’s content.
 This evaluation includes their reaction(s) to the piece i.e. what they found noteworthy, whether the author’s effort was persuasive or effective, and how this improved their understanding of the matters covered in the book.

-- Lastly, as well as undertaking an analysis of a given work, review writers usually indicate if they think readers would enjoy or appreciate the work or not.
+- Lastly, along with undertaking an analysis of a given work, review writers usually indicate if they think readers would enjoy or appreciate the work or not.